kotiyalanurag/EXPLAINABLE-AI/README.md

-### Explainable Artificial Intelligence Lab SS'22
+### Explainable AI and Application Lab SS'22

-Work in progress.
-Come back later!!!
+This repository contains my work for the Explainable AI and Application Lab for Summer Semester 2022.
+The 'relation.csv' file contains the data obtained after preprocessing.